-One thing you should most definitely keep a look out for is standing water.
+One thing you should most definitely keep a lookout for is standing water.
 Try and avoid this where possible and adjust your speed as driving fast through standing water can be very dangerous.
 If you drive fast through standing water your tyres could lose contact with the road, resulting in you losing your steering control, also known as aquaplaning.
-If you do experience this, hold on to steering wheel and ease off the accelerator until you gain full control of your steering again.
+If you do experience this, hold on to the steering wheel and ease off the accelerator until you gain full control of your steering again.

 In cases of severe flooding, you should perhaps think about whether you should be making your journey at all and in relation to puddles, if you drive through these incorrectly, you could end up causing some damage to your car.

 As a basic rule, if you’re unsure about how deep a flooded road is, then the best thing that you can do is to turn around and find an alternative route to your destination.
 However, if the puddle looks shallow enough that you could drive through it, be careful of any objects that could potentially cause some damage to your car’s wheels, tyres or suspension.
 When driving through a large puddle or a flood, drive slowly and bear in mind that once you have started, make sure that you keep going.
 If you’re driving a manual car, try and keep the revs high, driving with the clutch not fully engaged at all times as you’re travelling through the water, as this will help to make sure that you don’t get bogged down.

 If you do happen to get stuck, the safest thing to do is to remain in your car and call for help.
 Once you’re out of the water, dry your brakes.
 The best way that you can do this is by applying the brake pedal as your driving along for a few seconds after you have checked that nothing is following you too close of course.